Perturbation theory models for LSST-era galaxy clustering: tests with sub-percent mock catalog measurements in Fourier and configuration space: Data methods

 This five parameter 1-loop perturbation theory model is complete up to third order in its dependence on the matter overdensity and includes the higher-order bias contribution arising from non-local galaxy formation.
 The power spectrum $P_{\rm b_1 b_2}(k)$ is generated from the ensemble average of $\langle \delta_{\mathrm{m}} \delta^2_{\mathrm{m}} \rangle$, $P_{\rm b_1 s^2}(k)$ is generated from $\langle \delta_{\mathrm{m}} s^2 \rangle$ and the kernel $P_{\rm b_1 b_{\rm 3nl} }$ is generated from a combination of the ensemble average between $\delta_{\mathrm{m}}$ and arguments of $f^{(3)}$ (see Eq.~\ref{eq:delg_full}) that contribute at 1-loop level \citep{Saito2014a}.
 These terms involve convolution of the linear matter power spectrum with various kernels and we refer the reader to Appendix A of \citet{Saito2014a} for the form of these kernels.
 The sum of the higher-order bias terms that are not directly coupled to $P_{\rm mm}(k)$ gives the 1-loop corrections $P_{\rm gg}^{\rm 1-loop}(k)$ and $P_{\rm gm}^{\rm 1-loop}(k)$.
 The scale-dependent term including $k^2P_{\rm mm}(k)$ originates from higher derivative bias.

-Throughout this paper we model the matter power spectrum $P_{\rm mm}$ using the simulation based fitting formula \textsc{halofit} as detailed in \citep{Takahashi:2012em}.
-This non-linear matter power spectrum should capture the counter-terms described by the effective field theory \citep{Carrasco:2012cv, Vlah15, perko2016biased}.
+This model does not include the 2-loop corrections that are expected to become significant at scales around $k\approx0.3$ $h$/Mpc for $z\approx 1$ \citep{Senatore_IR}; however, by using a hybrid PT model in which we model $P_{\rm mm}$ using \textsc{halofit} simulation based fitting formula detailed in \citep{Takahashi:2012em}, we expect to partially capture the 2-loop contributions.
+Furthermore, this non-linear matter power spectrum estimate should capture the counter-terms described by the effective field theory \citep{Carrasco:2012cv, Vlah15, perko2016biased}.
+We defer the analysis incorporating all 2-loop terms in galaxy biasing to a future study.
 In Appendix \ref{Appendix:Halo_Fit} we compare our measured matter power spectrum with the \textsc{halofit} estimate and find they agree within 5\% which is sufficient for this analysis.

 An alternative approach to describe the clustering of biased tracers is to use the Lagrangian formulation (see \citet{Matsubara_2013}), which, assuming zero contribution from higher derivative biases, results in an equivalent description of $P_{\rm gg}$ and $P_{\rm gm}$ at 1-loop order.
 This allows us to infer the values of the bias parameters $b_{\rm s}$ and $b_{\rm 3nl}$.
 These co-evolution values depend only on the linear bias parameter $b_1$ and Lagrangian space contributions and are given by $b_{\rm s} \equiv -(4/7)\times(b_1-1) + b^{\rm Lag}_{\rm s}$ and $b_{\rm 3nl}\equiv (b_1-1) + b^{\rm Lag}_{\rm 3nl}$.
 Here $b^{\rm Lag}_{\rm s}$ and $b^{\rm Lag}_{\rm 3nl}$ are the bias values at high redshift of Lagrangian space.
 In this analysis we assume $b^{\rm Lag}_{\rm s} = b^{\rm Lag}_{\rm 3nl} = 0$, but test the deviation from this assumption when analyzing the data as described in the following section (also see \cite{Modi_2017}).